CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Introduction

 To address this challenge, we present \sys{} (Chat-based Helper for Organizational Intelligence Repository), a chatbot-based organizational memory management system embedded in Slack.
-The goal of \sys{} is to give students access to organizational memory within their communication platform, i.e., Slack, and to allow professors to maintain documents within the platform, leveraging communication that they have in the platform to retrieve, extract, and preserve knowledge.
-To accomplish this, \sys{} integrates four interconnected interactions: \textbf{Document-grounded Q\&A}, which retrieves knowledge with relevant references from a collection of documents when a user asks a question; \textbf{Q\&A Sharing for Follow-up Discussion}, which allows users to share Q\&A with peers to address unanswered questions or extend discussions; \textbf{Knowledge Extraction from Conversation}, which captures new knowledge that naturally emerges from Slack messages; and \textbf{AI-assisted Document Update}, which facilitates document maintenance by helping managers locate relevant documents and suggest edits.
-In this way, \sys{} establishes an organizational memory practice that leverages lab members’ communication in Slack to retrieve and sustain knowledge, reducing lab directors' burden of continuously updating documents while providing members with immediate and convenient access to organizational memory.
+The primary goal of \sys{} is twofold: (1) to build and sustain a research lab's organizational memory, and (2) to enable lab members to easily access knowledge from it.
+To that end, our approach embeds organizational memory directly within their communication platform, such as Slack, allowing students to ask questions to a chatbot and allowing professors to modify documents within the platform.
+Specifically, \sys{} integrates four interconnected interactions: \textbf{Document-grounded Q\&A}, which retrieves knowledge with relevant references from a collection of documents when a user asks a question; \textbf{Q\&A Sharing for Follow-up Discussion}, which allows users to share Q\&A with peers to address unanswered questions or extend discussions; \textbf{Knowledge Extraction from Conversation}, which captures new knowledge that naturally emerges from Slack messages; and \textbf{AI-assisted Document Update}, which facilitates document maintenance by helping managers locate relevant documents and suggest edits.
+In this way, \sys{} supports an organizational memory practice that leverages lab members’ communication in Slack to retrieve and sustain knowledge, reducing lab directors' burden of continuously updating documents while providing members with immediate and convenient access to organizational memory.
 While this approach can be potentially applicable to many different types of organizations, such as an online community and a company, we chose research labs as our target environment because they constantly experience member turnover, rely on regular communication, and maintain various types of documentation that require collaborative updates~\cite{tuma2021dark}.